marcglasberg/asyncredux.com/flutter/intro.md

 ## What is it?

-Async Redux is a modern version of Redux, created by [Marcelo Glasberg](https://github.com/marcglasberg), available on [pub.dev](https://pub.dev/packages/async_redux) since August 2019.
+AsyncRedux is a modern version of Redux, created by [Marcelo Glasberg](https://github.com/marcglasberg), available on [pub.dev](https://pub.dev/packages/async_redux) since August 2019.
 It's a mature solution, and its features have been battle-tested in hundreds of real-world